3 Divisions. 2 Weeks. 1 Winner.

 The required submission format is 1080p HD H.264.

-Use a movie rating of PG-13 as your guideline when considering elements of humor, violence, dialog, references to sexual activity, etc. You can get as racy as you want, but your chances of winning will suffer if the judges feel your submission is inappropriate or unsuitable for screening and broadcast as part of the festival.
+Use a movie rating of PG-13 as your guideline when considering language, elements of humor, violence, references to sexual activity, etc. You can get as racy as you want, but your chances of winning will suffer if the judges feel your submission is inappropriate or unsuitable for screening to a general audience as part of the festival.

 A likeness waiver can be downloaded here.